TimLafosse/100DaysOfCode/log.md

 * Play about with editing code of games in js13k that used a-frame
 * find easiest way to jump in to project on Quest 2

-### Day 6: 10/01/2021
+### Day 7: 10/01/2021

-**Today's Progress**: Found out I was using an old version of the inspector (0.7.0) and not the most recent (1.1.0) which meant that the copy html feature did not work, and has now been removed in newer versions.
+**Today's Progress**: Found out I was using an old version of the inspector (0.7.0) and not the most recent (1.1.0) which meant that
-**Thoughts:** Really enjoyed skimming the A-frame school and going off to look a little closer at other things in the docs for inspiration for my game.
+**Thoughts:** Was close to giving up on the inspector but am glad I stuck it out.
+Feeling mor clear in my mind that this is the way forward.
+I am buying low and selling high on this budding technology, and investing in my knowledge portfolio

 **Link to work:** [a-frame repo](https://github.com/TimLafosse/a-frame_test)